 It is well worth taking a moment to read his article.
-After reading it, myself, I found myself taking exception only to the basic premise of who is standing in the way of progress.
+After reading it, myself, I found myself taking exception only to the premise of absolutists who continue to support the two-state solution being the primary obstacle to progress.
+More precisely, imho, it is absolutists, themselves, in favor of either solution who are the obstacle, in agreement with the comment about Absolutism in the article.

 The last paragraph is epic: "Standing in the way of any progress will be two-state absolutists, who refuse to rethink and reevaluate failed policy and strategy because of an irrational or ideological commitment to it.
 This is dangerous stuff.
 Absolutism is innovation’s mortal enemy.
 It’s time to start thinking outside the Zionist box and look for solutions that secure the human rights and equality of all involved, and not simply the political demands of the stronger party."

-The only solution is a legal solution whereby Israel would stop violating International Laws (and Human Rights) regarding the way it treats an occupied people.
-And nobody imagines Israel is willing to do that, let alone make reparations to the victims and their families because . . . the world has allowed Israel's deadly apartheid to continue.
+The only possible two-state solution is a legal solution whereby Israel would stop violating International Laws (and Human Rights) regarding its obligation as an occupying nation, that instead neglects and harms an occupied people.
+And nobody imagines Israel is willing to do that, let alone make reparations to the victims and their families given the world of nations has allowed Israel's deadly apartheid to continue for 55 years.

 What the Israeli people need to know is that should they choose to become the solution, they will have the worldwide support of all.
 Without that knowledge how can they be expected to collectively summon the necessary courage?
 Because until they do muster up the courage to be the solution that only they can be, they will remain the problem, even though at fault is their government.

 Addendum: Until the Israeli people collectively choose to be the win-win solution, their government will continue to victimize Palestinians.
-Israel will continue to be destabilized, so too the entire Eastern Mediterranean region (known as Palestine for several thousands of years), and the larger Middle East region (including surrounding nations that do not speak Arabic) will continue to suffer and be destablized - the entire world in fact, because of an unnecessary, manufactured, one-sided, on-going war on an occupied people in violation of the Geneva Conventions.
-We simply do not declare war on an occupied people.
-When it does happen, the Geneva Conventions have a word for it: genocide.*
+Israel will continue to be destabilized, so too the entire Eastern Mediterranean region (known as Palestine for several thousands of years).
+And the larger Middle East region (including surrounding nations that do not speak Arabic) will continue to suffer from the problem and be destabilized.
+The entire world in fact, will be increasingly destabilized because of an unnecessary, manufactured, one-sided, on-going war on an occupied people in violation of the Geneva Conventions and International Law.
+Humanity simply does not promote declaring war on an occupied people.
+When it does happen, there is a word in the Geneva Conventions* for it: "genocide".

 ------------------------